YooHyun-Kim/CLAS/README.md

 ## Contributing
 To contribute:
-   1.Fork the repository.
+&emsp; 1.Fork the repository.
-   2.Create a new branch for your feature (git checkout -b feature-branch).
+&emsp; 2.Create a new branch for your feature (git checkout -b feature-branch).
-   3.Commit your changes (git commit -m "Add feature").
+&emsp; 3.Commit your changes (git commit -m "Add feature").
-   4.Push to the branch (git push origin feature-branch).
+&emsp; 4.Push to the branch (git push origin feature-branch).
-   5.Open a pull request for review.
+&emsp; 5.Open a pull request for review.

 ## License
 This project is licensed under the Apache 2.0 License.
 See the [LICENSE](https://www.apache.org/licenses/LICENSE-2.0) file for details.